Erin woke up suddenly. Her hand was burning.

 She heard it moving about.
 Maybe if she’d been more relaxed she might never have noticed the faint creaks and groans of floorboards as something crept around upstairs.
 And judging by the sounds…

-Erin tracked the progress of the creature.
+Erin tracked the progress of the creature above her.
 It was moving to the stairwell.

 Slowly, Erin clenched her bad hand to avoid screaming.
 The pain as her sliced hand throbbed and started to bleed grounded her.
 Silently, she stood up.

-Skirting the chairs and tables Erin made her way there and crouched down.
+Skirting the chairs and tables, Erin made her way over and crouched down.
 The handle of the kitchen knife was slippery in her hand with sweat.
 Her other hand was slippery with her blood.
 She gazed at the blade of the knife.
 It was very sharp.

 The creaking stopped for a moment as the intruder reached the top of the stairs.
 Erin waited.
 It would come down.
 And when it did, she’d get one chance to attack first.